1300 830 830

 If you are selling a franchise business your business sale agreement will include conditions which are relevant to the franchise sale.

-The intellectual property of the business will not be included in the list of assets sold as the franchisor will own the intellectual property rights.
-The right to use the business name and systems will be provided to the purchaser under the terms of the franchise agreement (which the purchaser will enter into with the franchisor).
+• the intellectual property of the business will not be included in the list of assets sold (as the franchisor will own the intellectual property rights).

-The operation of the business sale agreement will be subject to the purchaser being approved by the franchisor and entering into a franchise agreement with the franchisor.
+• the business sale agreement will be subject to the specific conditions required by the franchisor - such as the entry (by the purchaser) into a franchise agreement with the franchisor, or the approval of the purchaser franchisee by the franchisor.

 [What is Intellectual Property?]